-B. Transobturator Introducers - Outside In (CAL-HL04, CAL-HR05, CAL-HR32, CAL-HR32, CAL-TB03, CAL-LHL01, CAL-LHR02, CAL-LHL32, CAL-LHR32)
+B. Transobturator Introducers - Outside In (CAL-HL04, CAL-HR05, CAL-TB03, CAL-LHL01, CAL-LHR02)

-- 1. Blunt and/or sharp paraurethral dissection is used to develop the existing plane inferior to the endopelvic fascia. - 2.
+- Blunt or sharp paraurethral dissection is used to develop the existing plane inferior to the endopelvic fascia. - 2.
 Palpate the medial border of the transobturator foramen.
 Locate the base of the adductor longus tendon, at the level of the clitoris.
-At this location, just inferior to the tendon, and just lateral to the bone and away from the obturator vessels, make a stab incision.
-Repeat on the contralateral side. - 3.
-Place the Helical, Hook, or Large Helical Transobturator introducer tip through the groin incision, perpendicular to the skin incision.
-The introducer handle should be held at a 45° angle from the introitus. - 4.
-Insert the introducer through the skin incision until it perforates the transobturator membrane. - 5.
-Using finger tip palpation, guide the tip of the introducer around the posterior surface of ischiopubic ramus until it exits through the vaginal incision.
-Maintain continuous finger palpation with the introducer tip passing close to the ischiopubic ramus to avoid any adverse events. - 6.
-Perform steps 1-8 in section C. to complete the procedure.
+At this location, just inferior to the tendon, and just lateral to the bone and away from the obturator vessels (anterior medical notch), make a stab incision.
+Repeat on the contralateral side.
+The surgeon may elect to infiltrate the site with local anesthetic prior to incision. - Place the Helical, Hook, or Large Hook Transobturator introducer tip through the groin incision, perpendicular to the skin incision.
+The introducer handle should be held at a 45° angle from the introitus. - Insert the introducer straight through the skin incision until it perforates the transobturator membrane. - 5.
+Using finger tip palpation, guide the tip of the introducer around the posterior surface of ischiopubic ramus and through the obtuator internus until it exits into the vaginal incision lateral to the perturethral tissue.
+Maintain continuous finger palpation with the introducer tip passing close to the ischiopubic ramus to avoid any adverse events. - Repeat steps 3-5 on the contralateral side, placing both introducers in the retropubic space.
+Insert the suture loop from one side of the sling into the suture slot at the tip of the introducer.
+Guide the introducer back through the incision and out of the body, pulling the end of the mesh assembly through the skin.
+Make sure the mesh is lying flat under the urethra and is not twisted.